hapax/hapax.github.io/_posts/2021-01-20-chaosdice.md

 href="#fnr.6">Footnote 6</a></sup> <p class="footpara">
 We need many samples so that for each term in the sum approaches a unit normal distribution.
-The number of degrees of freedom is reduced by 1 because we have "used up" one degree of freedom in computing the mean.
+The number of degrees of freedom is reduced by 1 because we have used up one degree of freedom in introducing means.
 </p></div>

 <div class="footdef"><sup><a id="fn.7" name="fn.7" class="footnum"